 Whether you've just stained your deck or finished building a homemade bookcase, you may find yourself with leftover wood stain.
 If you do a lot of woodworking or DIY projects, you can just save it and reuse it next time.
 Otherwise, you'll need to learn how to dispose of wood stain in a safe and environmentally friendly manner.

 Do not throw away stain-soaked rags in a trash can with the rest of your household solid waste, as wood stain creates heat as it cures and can lead to the spontaneous combustion of the rags.

 Give Away the Leftovers

 You may not need your wood stain any more, but someone else might.
 The best way to dispose of leftover stain is to use it, so try to find someone who can.
 Talk to a few handy neighbors and see if they need the stain for any upcoming home improvement projects.
 You can also call local charities and discount building suppliers.
 Habitat for Humanity, for example, operates ReStore centers that sell donated building supplies inexpensively.
 They may be willing to take your leftovers.

 Video of the Day

 Are there no takers?
 Post a curb alert on Craigslist, Facebook Marketplace, and similar venues advertising your stain for free to anyone who is willing to come and pick it up.
 It's likely to disappear pretty quickly.

-Dry It Out
+Dry Out Water-Based (Latex) Stain

-Call Local Waste Management
+Call Your Local Waste Management Company